DrDWoods/InternetQualityWatchdog/README.md

 # InternetQualityWatchdog
-Simple service that tracks internet quality over time.
+Tracks internet quality over time using MySQL storage.

 # Data
 Currently the Ookla speedtest binary is used for the download/upload measurement.
 This information